 - 6.a.
-Exclude records that are missing responses for any of the items used in the calculation of $S^S$ . - 6.b.
-If the number of student responses remaining with which to calculate $S^S$ is less than 20, then skip 6.c through 6.g and do not report $S^S$ for this school. - 6.c.
-For each individual respondent, divide the sum of item responses for this factor by 3 (the number of items in the factor) to find their individual factor score. - 6.d.
+Exclude records that are missing responses for any of the items used in the calculation of S^S . - 6.b.
+If the number of student responses remaining with which to calculate S^S is less than 20, then skip 6.c through 6.g and do not report S^S for this school. - 6.c.
+For each individual respondent, divide the sum of item responses for this factor by 3 (the number of items in the factor) to find their individual factor score.

+- 6.d.
 Divide the sum of individual factor scores at the school by the number of respondents with a factor score at that school, rounding to the nearest hundredth (e.g., 3.06). - 6.e.
 Subtract 2.36 from the result of 6.d.
 If the difference is less than zero, set it to zero. - 6.f.
 Multiply the result of 6.e by 6.09.
 If the product is greater than 10, set it to 10. - 6.g.
-Round the final value of $S^S$ to the nearest hundredth (e.g., 7.21). - 7.
-Calculate the teacher participation rate $(PR^T)$ for the school as the proportion of the teachers included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 8.
-Calculate the student participation rate (PRS) for the school as the proportion of the students included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 9.
-For schools with participation rates of at least 80% for both groups of respondents (i.e., both $PR^T \ge .80$ and $PR^S \ge .80$ ), calculate $SC^{sch}$ according to the following equation and the subsequent sub-steps:
+Round the final value of S^S to the nearest hundredth (e.g., 7.21). - 7.
+Calculate the teacher participation rate (PR^T) for the school as the proportion of the teachers included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 8.
+Calculate the student participation rate (PR^S) for the school as the proportion of the students included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 9.
+For schools with participation rates of at least 80% for both groups of respondents (i.e., both $PR^T \ge .80$ and $PR^S \ge .80$), calculate SC^{sch} according to the following equation and the subsequent sub-steps:

-$$SC^{sch} = \frac{(IF^T + WC^T + S^T + SPE^S + S^S)}{k}$$
+$$SC^{sch} = (IF^T + WC^T + S^T + SPE^S + S^S)/k$$ Eq.
+(22)

-Note: $SC^{sch}$ = perceptions of School Climate at the current school. $IF^T$ = Teacher Perceptions of Instructional Focus at the current school. $WC^T$ = Teacher Perceptions of Working Conditions at the current school. $S^T$ = Teacher Perceptions of Safety at the current school. $SPE^S$ = Student Perceptions of Social Physical Environment at the current school. $S^S$ = Student Perceptions of Safety at the current school. $S^S$ = Student Perceptions of Safety at the current school. $S^S$ = the number of factor scores used in the calculation of $SC^{sch}$ for this school.
-The $SPE^S$ factor score is not used in calculating $SC^{sch}$ for online and virtual schools.
-If a school has $PR^T \ge .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor calculated for the school in its place.
-If a school has $PR^S \ge .80$ but still has one or more student factor scores this are not reported for having too few complete responses, then $SC^{sch}$ shall not be calculated or reported for the school and the school shall not receive a rating for the School Climate indicator.
+Note: SC^{sch} = perceptions of School Climate at the current school.
+IF^T = Teacher Perceptions of Instructional Focus at the current school.
+WC^T = Teacher Perceptions of Working Conditions at the current school.
+S^T = Teacher Perceptions of Safety at the current school.
+SPE^S = Student Perceptions of Social Physical Environment at the current school.
+S^S = Student Perceptions of Safety at the current school.
+S^S = the number of factor scores used in the calculation of SC^{sch} for this school.
+The SPE^S factor score is not used in calculating SC^{sch} for online and virtual schools.
+If a school has $PR^T \geq .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor calculated for the school in its place.
+If a school has $PR^S \geq .80$ but still has one or more student factor scores this are not reported for having too few complete responses, then SC^{sch} shall not be calculated or reported for the school and the school shall not receive a rating for the School Climate indicator.